Paying your Local Property Tax (LPT)

 - your International Bank Account Number (IBAN) and a Bank Identifier Code (BIC) (optional).

-Your IBAN and BIC are located on your bank account statement or in the bank's online system.
-A service is available on the Banking & Payments Federation Ireland (BPFI) web site which can convert your account number and sort code (NSC) to the equivalent IBAN and BIC.
+Your IBAN and BIC are located on your bank account statement or in your bank's online system.
+Banking & Payments Federation Ireland (BPFI) provide a service which converts account numbers and sort codes (NSC) to the equivalent IBAN and BIC.
 Your bank must be in a SEPA participating country.

 You may have received a payment reminder (Form LPT1A).
 If so, you can pay the amount due by: